Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 Getting Your Deductible Back Through Subrogation

 One of the biggest financial wins from subrogation is the potential to recover your out-of-pocket deductible.
 When your insurer successfully recoups its payout, they're also required — in many states — to return your deductible to you.
+For a deeper look at the full reimbursement process, check out this guide on car insurance claim reimbursement.

 How Deductible Recovery Works